coocood/freecache/README.md

 the other one is the index slice which used to lookup for an entry.
 Each segment has its own lock, so it supports high concurrent access.

+##TODO
+* Support in place update to improve cache hit rate.
+* Support dump to file and load from file.
+* Support resize cache size at runtime.

 ##License
 The MIT License